 Failure is a harsh term.
 I like to think that I’ve simply figured out at least one way marriage doesn’t work.
 So, if you are willing to listen to a divorced mom, then here are some things I’ve learned about marriage since my divorce:

 Focus on the now in order to achieve forever

 Being together forever is the goal, right?
 Yet so many couples forget that forever isn’t just a word.
 It doesn’t just happen.
 I think to achieve forever we must actually focus on the now.
-Those fleeting moments that offer us the opportunity to either deepen our connection or add another crack to it.
-Each day is filled with opportunities to be gentle, understanding, and to work together toward your common goal of “death do us part”.
-You have an equal chance of choosing to yell, blame and build up resentments.
-The goal is to make those small choices every day that take your relationship closer to forever.
+Those fleeting moments that offer us the opportunity to either deepen our connection or add another crack to it are the moments that will either make or break our relationships.
+Each day is filled with opportunities to be gentle, understanding, and to work together toward your common goal of “death do us part."
+Unfortunately, you have an equal chance of choosing to yell, blame, and build up resentments.
+The goal is to make those small choices every day take your relationship one step closer to forever.

 Treat each other like teammates